-You complete eight papers that provide a comprehensive awareness of tourism as an industry and its role in New Zealand and around the world.
+In Year 1, you complete eight courses that provide a comprehensive awareness of tourism as both an industry and a system and the role of tourism in New Zealand and internationally.
 You can also choose a second major or a minor.

-In Year 2 you take the paper Knowledge and Inquiry, as well as papers from your chosen major.
-You can also take papers from a second major or a minor.
+In Year 2 you take the course Knowledge and Inquiry, as well as courses from your chosen major.
+You can also take courses from a second major or a minor.

 In your final semester, you complete valuable workplace experience with an organisation; a great opportunity to develop industry networks and make a decision on your professional career.

-In Year 3, you also study any remaining major or minor papers as well as electives.
+In Year 3, you also study any remaining major or minor courses as well as electives.